zmnpl/twad/README.md

 # twad - terminal wad launcher

-If you love __DOOM__ and love your terminal then **twad** is for you. **twad** is a terminal based WAD manager and launcher for doom source ports.
-At it's core twad lets you set up a multitude of WAD file combinations, store them and launch them with a couple of key strokes.
+If you love classic __DOOM__ and want to manage modern source ports to play it along with the plethora of maps, skins and gameplay mods then **twad** is for you.
+At it's core **twad** lets you set up a multitude of WAD file combinations, store and launch them with a couple of key strokes.
 It is light weight and fast to use.
+If your are living in the termninal you'll feel right at home.
+Though, even if you are on Windows, double-click and get an intuitive, simplistic and fast retro style user interface.

-## Start **classic DOOM** with a **classic terminal user interface**
+## Start **classic DOOM** with a **classic** retro style terminal user interface

 Twad let's you stay in the terminal and on your keyboard as long as possible until you decide to **rip and tear**.
 Simple as that.
 Needless to say that this mostly was designed for *nix systems.
 However, meanwhile I've added some OS-sensitive behaviour and cross compiled for Windows.
 Actually it works quite well.
 So...